-Making Our Way to Mastery is Hamilton's new maths training seminar with Professor Ruth Merttens.
-In this session, new for 2019, Ruth focuses on understanding the difference between problem solving and reasoning, how to develop children's ability to reason mathematically, the key steps to mastery and much more.
+'Good at Sums and Poor at Reasoning?' is Hamilton's new maths training seminar with Professor Ruth Merttens.
+In this session, new for the 2019-20 school year, Ruth focuses on the what, why and how of problem solving and reasoning in relation to mastery and much more.

 An impassioned keynote from professor Ruth Merttens from @HamiltonTrust on the importance of numerical fluency and common sense. #TayMaths2019